PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 cleanup now accepts an optional scope, and its existing differential input and operator-removal updates keep the shared index current.

+The absolute-final flattened-normalization Pad and mixed-attention pair shares one scope between the raw InstanceNorm bias-add rewrite and dynamic-rank Unsqueeze/Reshape shape rewrite.
+Normalization-Pad cleanup now accepts an optional scope.
+The helper preserves `include_instance=False` and `include_flatten=True`, so the final invocation still runs only the intended flattened normalization spec before mixed attention.

 Two repeated QKV attention prefix/bridge pairs share one scope per occurrence.
 The four prefix specs (Gather-layout hoist, Gather-to-Slice, Slice-to-Split, and Split/Reshape collapse) retain their order before the two bridge specs